resource0x/concert0x/doodle-script.md

 Formal definition is cryptic, illustrating by examples instead:

-- c#5 - absolute note  (note c# in octave 5)
+- c#5 - absolute note  (note c# in octave 5).
+Only sharps are supported (no flats).
+Valid names are: `c, c#, d, d#, e, f, f#, g, g#, a, a#, b`
 - +5c - chromatic step(s) (move by 5 semitones up from current position)
 - -2s - diatonic (scale) step(s) (move by 2 diatonic steps down from current position)
 - +2k - chord note step(s) (move to 2nd chord note starting from current position).
 - . - current note, e.g `a3 . .` is equivalent to `a3 a3 a3`
 - *name* - reference to an earlier assigned variable (identifier) e.g xx/-1s - one scale step down from xx.
 Identifiers T and S are reserved for standard variables: T is a target note for a motif; S is the target note of the previous bar.
 - ~CM - set scale association of current note, e.g. c4/~CM means: note c4 in scale CM.
 Scale attribute is necessary for scale arithmetic, e.g. "c4/~CM/+1k" evaluates to e4, "c4/~Cm/+1k" evaluates to d#4.
 The note is always associated with some scale.
-If not explicitly set, most recent scale is used
+If not explicitly set, most recent scale is used.
 - is.k, is.s - note type assertion: is.k - assert that current position is k-note, is.s - assert scale note.
 If assertion fails, the whole motif is rejected (except when there's no alternatives)
 - isnot.k, isnot.s - negative type assertion: e.g. isnot.k - current note is not k-note
 - is.s?+1c, isnot.k?+1s - conditional step: e.g. is.s?+1c - if current note is s-note then execute chromatic step.
 Both "is" and "isnot" conditions are supported.